zwcloud/dev-essentials/README.md

 ## Edit an image

 * [Paint.NET](https://www.getpaint.net/index.html) a PhotoShop-like image editior; able to handle alpha channel of PNG images.
+* [SVG-Edit](https://github.com/SVG-Edit/svgedit) a web-based SVG-Editor; can be used offline; suitable for creating simple SVG images.
+* [Inkscape](https://inkscape.org/) a cross-platform a professional vector graphics editor; suitable for creating complex vector images including SVG.

 ## Take a screenshot